burbschat/ledmat8x16/README.md

+# *LTP-12188M-08* Based Two Color 8x8 LED Matrix Display Module
+## Motivation
+Found a place that sold their dead stock of *LTP-12188M-08* modules for extremely cheap and bought a whole bunch.
+To drive those I would like to have a minimal and cheap solution which is also modular, meaning I can build an (for any practical purposes) arbitrarily sized display by just assembling identical modules (and perhaps a few cables etc.).

 ## Parts
 * *LTP-12188M-08* (8x8 two-color (red/green) LED dot matrix)
 * *TLC59283* (16 channel constant current LED driver with pre-charge FET)